ACMR-Tech-Research/23-summer-intern-codeing-test/README.md

 # Recipe Sharing App

 This is a web application that allows users to create and share recipes.
-The application is built using React.js for the frontend and Firebase for user authentication, recipe storage, and recipe sharing.
+The application is built using React.js for the frontend , MaterialUI for the UI library and Firebase for user authentication, recipe storage, and recipe sharing.

 ---
 ## Very First Step